-Camouflaged within the landscape of the Great Plains in western Kansas is Nicodemus National Historic Site.
-A seemingly simple rural community, Nicodemus is a symbol of the strength, determination, and endurance of African-Americans who settled here.
+Nicodemus National Historic Site blends into the landscape of the Great Plains of western Kansas.
+A simple rural community at first glance, Nicodemus is a symbol of the strength, determination, and endurance of African Americans who settled here.

 While Nicodemus exhibited promise and hope of becoming a flourishing community of former slaves, the town suffered greatly when the Missouri Pacific and Union Pacific railroad were rerouted south and north of the town.
 This led to loss of jobs and a declining population.